What Affects Metabolism?

 Check out Metabolism Confusion for Endomorph

 There are many equations to measure resting energy expenditure (REE).
-In other words, there are equations that can calculate the caloric need per day.
+In other words, some equations can calculate the caloric need per day.

 However, most of these formulas can be misleading because of the huge variabilities affecting metabolism.
 However, the Harris-Benedict (HB) formula provides the highest level of accuracy.